-Aside from the general form of the test, secondary but important considerations include the inputs into the test and the ways in which the test is applied.
+Once the general form of the test has been decided upon, secondary but important considerations include the inputs into the test and the ways in which the test is applied.
 These include which costs and benefits should be used.

 5.1 Direct Costs and Benefits